huntdatacenter/docs/docs/do-science/tools/technical/vscode.md

 ![mvscode4](./images/vscode4.png)

-5. In the new window, paste your IAAS [ssh-config.txt](/do-science/getting-started/configure-ssh/#_3-1-identify-required-info) file which you have recevied from us.
+5. In the new window, paste your IAAS [ssh-config.txt](/do-science/getting-started/configure-ssh/#_3-1-identify-required-info) file which you have received from us.
 You can order a new SSH configuration file in the [service desk](https://docs.hdc.ntnu.no/do-science/service-desk/#ssh-configuration).

 4. Save your changes before you continue to the next step.